Two of the last functioning hospitals in northern Gaza are encircled by Israeli forces, staff say

 On Tuesday, airstrikes targeted the hospital’s generators, sparking a fire and damaging its main power supply.
 The strikes also caused damage to the hospital’s water supply, according to a video posted by MERC-Indonesia.
 Large flames were seen rising from the area before daybreak.
 A speaker in the video said the fire was close to the hospital fuel supply, but firefighters controlled the flames.

 Military activity around the hospital also damaged ceilings, the hospital roof and some equipment.
-At least 20 doctors and staff members decided to stay in the building, and most patients evacuated themselves after fighting intensified in the area starting Thursday.
+Nearly 20 people, including six patients and 13 medical workers remained in the hospital, said a MERC-Indonesia official, speaking on the condition of anonymity because they were not authorized to talk to the media.
+Most patients evacuated themselves after fighting intensified in the area starting Thursday.

 Doctors and staffers at the hospital were not immediately reachable for comment.
-A video posted by MERC-Indonesia from the hospital windows showed an Israeli tank a few meters (several feet) away from the hospital.
+A video posted by MERC-Indonesia that was shot from the hospital windows showed an Israeli tank a few meters (several feet) away from the hospital.

 Israeli strikes isolate al-Awda hospital

 Alhelo himself was unable to return to the hospital Tuesday because of military activity.
-There are currently no ambulances or internet lines at al-Awda hospital, the two officials said.
+There are currently no ambulances or internet lines at al-Awda hospital, according to Shurafi and Alhelo.

 Israeli troops are about 900 meters (about half a mile) away from the hospital, Alhelo said.
 But the real risk, he said, is from Israeli drones flying over the hospital and preventing any movement in or out.